Nadey Hakim: Early life and education

-Nadey S. Hakim was born in Britain, in 1958 into a Lebanese Christian family.
+Nadey S. Hakim was born in Britain, in 1958 into a Lebanese family.
 As a teenager, when in Lebanon, he witnessed the war.
 He later recalled that while the city was under fire from bombs and rockets, "the thing I used to do was put my headphones on and listen to music because I played the clarinet.
-Schools were closed… We didn’t think we would survive."
+Schools were closed… We didn't think we would survive."
 He spent this time reading and learning languages, eventually nine in all including French, Italian, German, Russian, Arabic, Hebrew and Japanese, and fled Lebanon before completing school.
 He was inspired by his father.

 Career

 Hakim is a laureate of Cochin Port Royal Hospital Medical School and received his MD from Paris Descartes University in 1984.
 He subsequently began his surgical training at Guy's Hospital, London.

 In 1988, he completed a fellowship in gastrointestinal surgery from the Mayo Clinic, before gaining an International College of Surgeons (ICS) travelling scholarship to the Soviet Union in 1989, and then returning to London to finish his thesis on intestinal transplantation and receive his PhD from University College London in 1991.
 In 1993, he completed his surgical training at Guy's, before being awarded a fellowship in transplantation at the University of Minnesota, which he completed in 1995.

 In 1995, he performed London's first pancreas transplantation at St Mary's Hospital and began the first pancreas transplant programme in South East England.